bryllite/bryllite-ico/README.md

 * `Private Pre-Sales` & `Public Pre-Sales` contract code
 * `Public Sales` contract will be updated after Pre-Sales are over

+# Bryllite ERC20 Token Contract code has been verified by the Hexlant, Inc.

+For more information about Hexlant, Inc. visit [hexlant, Inc](https://hexlant.com)

 # License

 Code release under the [MIT License](https://github.com/bryllite/bryllite-ico/blob/master/LICENSE).